 Advisors: Steven Schäfer

-Sequences of elements of some type T are common in discrete mathematics and computer science.
-Stream Caculus is a powerful and clean tool for dealing with those, capable even of handling more involved ones (like non-trivial recurrence relations) and not only useful for proving propositions, but even deriving them.
+Sequences are commonly used in discrete mathematics and computer science.
+Stream calculus is a powerful and clean tool for dealing with those, capable even of handling more involved ones (like non-trivial recurrence relations) and not only useful for proving propositions, but even deriving them.
+It is highly inspired by generating functions.